 1. Too much filtration

-In an effort to keep our tanks clean and the water crystal clear, we rely on mechanical filtration to remove particulate matter.
-Filter socks, filter floss, poly-filters, sponges, and of course protein skimmers are the prime examples.
+In our quest to maintain clean tanks and achieve pristine water clarity, we depend on mechanical filtration to eliminate particulate matter.
+Filter socks, filter floss, poly-filters, sponges, and, naturally, protein skimmers stand out as prime examples of this process.

-So if your nitrates are reading zero, consider taking these two steps:
+So, if your nitrate levels are consistently reading as zero, consider implementing these two measures:

-- Cut back on protein skimmer use.
-If you currently run your skimmer 24/7, put it on a timer instead and run it for 16 hours. then keep adjusting the time as necessary.
+2. Scale back the usage of your protein skimmer.
+If you currently run your skimmer 24/7, consider putting it on a timer and using it for 16 hours daily.
+Adjust the time as needed.